-8.1 We will ensure the User Experience is available in accordance with the SLA except for:
+8.1 We will use commercially reasonable endeavours to ensure the User Experience is available in accordance with the SLA except for:

 8.1.1 planned maintenance for which we shall use reasonable endeavours to give you at least 8 (eight) hours prior notice by email or online and which shall be carried out during the maintenance window of 22:00 on Friday to 17:00 on Sunday, GMT;

 8.1.2 any unavailability caused by circumstances beyond our reasonable control (as described in clause 20.1); and

 8.1.3 any unavailability caused by you or any third party engaged by you (including the providers of the Third-Party Technology).